Should New International Standards for Drug Packaging Safety Be Adopted?

 Key Issues

-- Are the proposed testing requirements for extractables and leachables appropriate?
+- Are the proposed testing methods for extractables and leachables appropriate?

-- Do the guidelines adequately address drug delivery device components?
+- Do the guidelines adequately address drug delivery device components like syringes and inhalers?

 How to Participate

-- Download and use the ICH template for public consultations to format your comments.
+- Download the ICH template for public consultations to format your comments.

-- Submit your comments by email to ich@hc-sc.gc.ca before the deadline.
+- Submit your completed comments to ich@hc-sc.gc.ca by January 14, 2026.